Timbers clinch playoff berth with 3-0 win over RSL

 Both teams went into the game needing a win would secure a spot in the playoffs outright without help from other teams.
 Portland would also clinch with a tie.

+"It feels good because it's been hard work during the entire season, and the guys have worked very hard to get to this point," said first-year Timbers coach Giovanni Savarese.
+"So I'm very proud for them."

+The Timbers won't know where they're seeded until next weekend's final regular-season match against the Vancouver Whitecaps.

 It was the final regular-season match for Real Salt Lake (14-13-7).
-The team will have to wait until next weekend's final matches to see if they are going to the postseason.
+The team will have to wait for the results of next week's match between the Houston and LA Galaxy to see if they are going to the postseason, needing the Dynamo to either win or tie on the road.

+"It's not a good place to be, but we're going to be the biggest Houston Dynamo fans that there has ever been," RSL veteran midfielder Kyle Beckerman said.
+"We'll be rooting them on and hopefully they can help us out."

 The Timbers (15-9-9) went up early when Mabiala punched in a goal off a free kick from Diego Valeri in the 15th minute.
 It was Mabiala's fifth goal of the season.